-Please note, that it is not recommended to have symbolic links in a project pointing to some other location as those projects are typically not transportable, and also this introduces a hidden dependency between projects, that cannot be validated automatically.
+It is not recommended to have symbolic links in a project pointing to some other location as those projects are typically not transportable, and also this introduces a hidden dependency between projects, that cannot be validated automatically.

-5.3 Convert an Existing mctr_gui Project Using an Import Wizard
+5.3.
+Convert an Existing mctr\gui Project Using an Import Wizard

-The Designer feature comes with an import wizard, which is able to create an Eclipse project out of an existing mctr_gui project automatically.
-For information on how to find this wizard, and what its steps are please refer to section 4.9.3.
+The Designer feature comes with an import wizard, which is able to create an Eclipse project out of an existing mctr\gui project automatically.
+For information on how to find this wizard, and what its steps are please refer here.

-As this wizard has no knowledge about the internal semantic structure of the project to be loaded (the mctr_gui did not helped the organization of project parts too well), the conversion is rather simple:
+As this wizard has no knowledge about the internal semantic structure of the project to be loaded (the mctr\gui did not helped the organization of project parts too well), the conversion is rather simple: